-“Let there be Light.”
+“Let there be light.”

-In Parental Alienation Syndrome (PAS), “Let there be Light” is the rallying cry to encourage those harmed by this deadly pathogen to explore and investigate what happened, and is happening, to them because of their minds being ensnared by this evil.
+In both “Parental Alienation Syndrome (PAS)” and its sister pathology, “Parental Alienation (PA),” “Let there be light” is the rallying cry to encourage those harmed by this deadly pathogen to explore and investigate what happened, and is happening, to them because of their minds being ensnared by this evil.

 I have mentioned child psychologist Dr. Childress in my previous posts on “Divorce and PAS.”
 He is one of the foremost experts on this subtle but devastating form of child abuse.
 Just today, I came across one of his videos:

-Hopefully, as time and rational thinking begin their wonderful work in that child’s mind, and they move into an environment more conducive to receiving light and truth, a transformation can take place.
+Hopefully, as time and rational thinking begin their wonderful work in the child’s mind, and they move into an environment more conducive to receiving light and truth, a transformation can take place.
 But it won’t be easy.

 My hope is you “look directly into the light” of this video so you can learn the truth of what happened to your destroyed family.
 Wear sunglasses if you must, but by all means don’t run from the blinding light of the truth it presents.